 Companies, at times, intentionally keep the par value at a record low.
 Therefore, due to good market sentiments about the issuer company, the investors bid for higher prices, which ultimately gives birth to Additional Paid-in Capital.
 And it is recorded under the head ‘Stockholder’s Equity’ on the Liabilities side of the Balance Sheet.
 Moreover, the Issuance of Additional paid-in Capital can be done for both equity shares and the company’s preference shares.

 Working of APIC

-At the time of Public Issue, the company decides a par value for its stocks.
+At the time of the Public Issue, the company decides on a par value for its stocks.
 Because statutory rules also provide for that the company issuing the shares has to decide and set the par value of each equity or preference share.
-Many times, the prospective investor’s bids for a higher price than its par value.
+The prospective investor often bids for a higher price than its par value.
 Moreover, several times even the issuer company also offers its shares at higher prices than the par value of those shares.
-This is how the generation of Additional Paid-in Capital takes place due to the difference between the par value and bidding value.
+This is how the generation of Additional Paid-in Capital occurs due to the difference between the par value and bidding value.